Human Cardiac Fibroblasts (HCF)

 Primary Human Cardiac Fibroblasts (HCF) are isolated from the ventricles of the adult heart.
 They play a central role in the maintenance of the extracellular matrix in the normal heart and the synthesis of growth factors and cytokines.
 Under pathophysiological conditions, cardiac fibroblasts are involved in scar formation after myocardial infarction, cardiac fibrosis, and cardiac hypertrophy.
 HCF can be used to study such processes in vitro.

-NEW: Our HCF are now also available from HLA-typed donors.
+- Our HCF are now also available from HLA-typed donors.

 - Cryopreserved: Cryogenic vial containing 500.000 viable cells.